jvincze84/jvincze84.github.io/docs/How_to_use_MKdocs.md

 This command may need some explanation:

-* `docker run -it` --> Run the container in interacrive mode and allocate a pseudo-tty.
+* `docker run -it` --> Run the container in interactive mode and allocate a pseudo-tty.
 * `-p 8789:8000` --> Publish container port **8000** on the host port **8789**.
 This means process binding the port 8000 inside the container will be published on the local port 8789.
 * `serve --dev-addr 0.0.0.0:8000 --config-file /build/mkdocs.yml` --> Arguments of the `mkdocs` command.
 (ENTRYPOINT)
   - The bind port (8000) must be the same as specified at `-p` parameter.